-On World Mental Health Day 2019 Joanne Kavanagh, Partner and Head of Employment looks at some astonishing facts and figures surrounding mental health in the workplace.
+On World Mental Health Day 2019 we look at some astonishing facts and figures surrounding mental health in the workplace.
 Joanne explores ways in which employers can be better equipped to deal with an employee who has a mental illness.

 Some startling facts

 - In 2016/17 stress accounted for 49% of all working days lost.

 - 1 in 5 employees take a day off for stress but 90% of them give a different reason for their absence.

 - 84% of UK line managers believe they are responsible for employee wellbeing, but only 24% have received training.

 - 49% of line managers requested basic training in common mental health conditions.

 - In 2017 more than 15 people per day committed suicide.
 People who identify as LGBT + are more likely to have suicidal thoughts.

 Many employers feel ill-equipped to deal with an employee who has a mental illness (most commonly depression or stress-related).
 Employees can be reluctant to discuss it because of the stigma that, unfortunately, still surrounds mental illness.
 They may also find it difficult to articulate what the condition is and how they are affected.